Juggling Ad Revenue: A Major Online Publishing Challenge

 We’ll be publishing an entire article series addressing all the major online publishing challenges.
 In this first part, we’ll focus on how monetization has become a challenge in this post click era and how experts are doing it.

 Over the past years, the gradual shift in the publishing industry has brought a revolution in the way content is being produced distributed and consumed.
 It won’t be wrong if I say that It’s all digital now.
 For the internet is the air we breath, content is being produced online, distributed online and consumed online.
 And this digital revolution has definitely brought along a bunch of opportunities and challenges for traditional as well as modern publishers.
-But what remains as the biggest challenge is generating ad revenue in this post click era.
+But what remains the biggest challenge is generating ad revenue in this post click era.

 Digital is the new frontier for print